finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String returnCode = "returnCode_example"; // String | The code of the Returns.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The start date from which to delete the Returns.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The end date from which to delete the Returns.
-    String period = "period_example"; // String | The Period (Daily or Monthly) of the Returns to be deleted. try {
+    String period = "period_example"; // String | The Period (Daily or Monthly) of the Returns to be deleted.
+Defaults to Daily. try {
       DeletedEntityResponse result = apiInstance.deletePortfolioReturns(scope, code, returnScope, returnCode, fromEffectiveAt, toEffectiveAt, period);
       System.out.println(result);